Professor Cathy Solomon thrives when she is collaborating with her students and alumni.

 Professors active in their fields

-Our faculty include a long list of authors, researchers and Fulbright Scholars who are actively shaping their fields and enriching communities—and involving their students as they do it.
+Our faculty include international award-winning authors, researchers and Fulbright Scholars.
+They actively shape their fields and enrich communities—and involve their students in the process.
 Sociology professor Don Sawyer is one such example.

 Sawyer is the founder of a program that uses the medium of hip-hop to inspire artistic expression and critical analysis in urban high schools.
 He regularly includes his sociology students to not only observe but assist him on site, and he has invited high schoolers to campus to discuss their experiences.
 A first-generation college student, Sawyer is motivated by the sacrifices others have made for him, and is mindful of the importance of outreach, opportunity and access.

 “I believe it is my responsibility to use my scholarship and social position to serve my community.
 As an educator, it is my goal to create an atmosphere that engages, excites and inspires students.
 I enjoy students’ willingness to step outside of their boundaries and take intellectual journeys with me.”Don SawyerAssistant professor of sociology

 The percentage of our 2016 College of Arts & Sciences graduates who are either employed or in graduate programs.

 The percentage of Quinnipiac seniors who rated their overall experience as "good" or "excellent."
 (NSSA 2015 National Survey)

 You are unique.
 Your education should be no different.
 Our 20 majors, 31 minors, 3 graduate and dual-degree programs present you with near limitless options.
 Moreover, opportunities in Quinnipiac’s 8 additional schools will show you ways to utilize your major that you never would’ve imagined before.
 This emphasis on interdisciplinary collaboration is what makes Quinnipiac the place where your passions and your future livelihood intersect.